diel-project/Diel-Niche-Modeling/GitHub_vignettes/Gomez-Diel-Niche-comparison.md

 ![](Gomez-Diel-Niche-comparison_files/figure-gfm/plot%20general-1.png)<!-- -->

-The General hypothesis set does not have a binomial hypothesis of cathemeral and another activity period, so those aren’t directly comparable.
+In this plot, the Gomez hypotheses defining the primary activity and the secondary activity are combined as hypotheses on the x-axis and the frequency they are defined by hypotheses from the Traditional hypothesis set (legend) is on the y-axis.
+The General hypothesis set does not have a binomial hypothesis of cathemeral and another activity period as are on the x-axis, so those aren’t directly comparable.
 We see there is strong agreement of crepuscular diurnal and mostly diurnal crepuscular with that of the Diurnal-Crepsucular hypothesis.
 There is also strong agreement with the mostly nocturnal crepuscular combination with that of the Crepuscular-Nocturnal hypothesis.
 There are also disagreements with many combinations because of the different thresholds used.

 # Conclusion

 We implemented the Gomez et al. 2005 phenotypes to be provide another hypothesis set for researchers to consider.
 The walk through hopefully helped demonstrate how to implement a set of hypotheses and how to visualize hypotheses to match one’s expectation.
 We found some important differences in how the Traditional hypothesis set defined Cathemeral compared to Gomez’s ‘mostly’ diurnal and nocturnal.
 There were more difference when comparing the primary and secondary activity pattern results from Haysom et al. 2023 with the General hypothesis set.

 # References